3177505/archive/README.md

 In 1938, when the Anschluss took place in Austria, Nettlau happened to be in Amsterdam and he decided to stay there. **He was pleased to work on describing his own collection and other relevant archives.** The Nettlau collection filled three large classrooms at the IISH.
 Sadly, though, he had to witness the occupation of the Institute and the transport of his collection by the Nazis to the East. **He did not live to see the return of his papers after the war, as he died on 23 July 1944.**

-After his death his private papers came to the IISH.

 → Source: [http://www.iisg.nl/](http://www.iisg.nl/collections/nettlau/)